bjohannsen/spring-boot-actuator-jmx-metrics-exporter/README.md

 # spring-boot-actuator-jmx-metrics-exporter
 Library to publish JMX MBean attributes as Spring Actuator metrics

-For performance reasons, the JMX data is only scraped in a fixed interval of 10s.
+For performance reasons, the JMX data is only scraped in an interval of 10s.

 ## How to use